VeroDomenico/motifgan/README.md

 # motifgan

 ### Authors
-Andy Chamberlain, Tyler Weir, Dominic Meconi
+Andy Chamberlain, Dominic Meconi, Tyler Weir

 ### Summary
 MotifGAN is a GAN model trained to produce novel examples of the specific musical motif it was trained on.